seans3/k8s-ai/gateway/README.md

 ### Prerequisites

+1. A configured Google Cloud project and authenticated `gcloud`/`kubectl` CLI.
+For a detailed guide on setting up your environment from scratch, see [SETUP.md](SETUP.md).
-1. A GKE Standard cluster (Autopilot is not yet supported for Inference Gateway).
+2. A GKE Standard cluster with the Inference Gateway feature enabled.
-2. The `gcloud` and `kubectl` command-line tools installed and configured.
+3. A Kubernetes secret named `hf-secret` in the `default` namespace containing your Hugging Face token with at least 'Read' permissions.
+See [SETUP.md](SETUP.md) for instructions.
-3. Sufficient NVIDIA L4 GPU quota in your GCP project for the selected region.
+4. Sufficient NVIDIA L4 GPU quota in your GCP project for the selected region.
-4. The `InferenceGateway` feature must be enabled on your cluster.
-If it's not, run the following command:
-    ```bash
-    gcloud container clusters update YOUR_CLUSTER_NAME \
-      --enable-inference-gateway \
-      --region=YOUR_COMPUTE_REGION
-    ```

 ### Step 1: Create the GPU Node Pool